 Although the AI landscape is slowly developing within the banking industry, with many realizing the benefits of intelligent automation, several challenges are coming into focus.
 Balancing the new wave of innovation with data quality concerns and customer trust is a relentless endeavor, which is why AI in the banking story is yet to be written.

-But can banks stay away from this transformative technology for long?
+But can banks stay away from this transformative technology for a long?
 Let’s find out!

 AI brings to light several important considerations

 In the banking sector, AI brings to light several key considerations: from fairness and transparency to compliance issues and operational risk.
 These AI-related issues require banks to pay more emphasis on aspects across data quality and validation, model interpretability, deployment, governance, and more.

 Consideration 1: Banking customers want financial companies to understand their needs, anticipate the products and services that best match those needs, and conduct business with them on their preferred terms.
 But they also are extremely cautious about how banks are approaching data stewardship.
 It is not easy to strike the right balance between delivering personalized customer experiences, while ensuring data privacy, security, and trust.